List of European cuisines: Northern European cuisines

 Fish and chips is an English dish of fried fish in crispy batter served with chips.

 Haggis is a Scottish savoury pudding containing sheep's pluck (heart, liver, and lungs), minced with onion, oatmeal, suet, spices, and salt, mixed with stock, and cooked while traditionally encased in the animal's stomach.

 Stegt flæsk is a Danish national dish of fried pork belly generally served with potatoes and parsley sauce (persillesovs).

 Gravlax is a Nordic dish consisting of salmon that is cured using a mix of salt and sugar.

 Skyr is an Icelandic cultured dairy product that has been a staple of the Icelandic diet since the Viking age.

 Sklandrausis is a sweet Latvian pie of Livonian origin, made of rye dough and filled with potato and carrot paste and caraway.

-Southern European cuisine

-Moussaka is an eggplant or potato-based dish popular in Mediterranean cuisine and Balkan cuisine.
-Several variations exist.